North Bosque River: Implementing a TMDL to Protect General Uses

 - Response to Public Comment on the North Bosque Implementation Plan

 A committee called the Bosque River Stakeholder Advisory Group was established to advise the TCEQ on this project.
 The last planned meeting of the Advisory Group was in August 2002.
-The group may be reconvened if needed.

 - General Work Plan for Revising the TMDL Model